Field Biologist GEBF – Florida

 - Experience using ArcGIS and Trimble GNSS equipment is preferred.

-- Working knowledge of wetland plants of north Florida.
+- Working knowledge of wetland plants of the Florida Panhandle.

-- Working knowledge of the Florida Natural Area habitat descriptions.
+- Working knowledge of the Florida Natural Areas Inventory (FNAI) habitat descriptions.

 - Limited travel to Atlanta or additional sites may be required.